Curriculum Rationale and Vision

 Opportunities and experiences: We will develop individual interests and abilities by providing learning opportunities and experiences that we believe every child should have irrespective of background.
 These opportunities and experiences will support pupils in identifying and developing their own interests and talents and ensure that they have knowledge and understanding of the wider world in and beyond their own locality.

 Please click here to go to information about our curriculum drivers

-Please see our Curriculum Planning pages for subject information, progression plans, curriculum overviews and plans for each key stage.
+Please see our curriculum pages for subject information, progression plans, curriculum overviews and plans for each key stage.
 Our Social Media pages shows our curriculum in action!
 Please check out our facebook, instagram and twitter pages.